Updated on May 8, 2023

 Divorce does not always have to be adversarial and hostile.
 While we are used to seeing messy divorces that involve finger-pointing and hostilities in the movies and on TV, your divorce can be different.

-Divorcing couples may reach an agreement regarding their divorce without court involvement.
-There are several alternative dispute resolution (ADR) methods to resolve a divorce case out of court, including collaborative divorce and mediation.
+Divorcing couples often reach an agreement regarding their divorce without court involvement.
+There are several alternative dispute resolution methods to resolve a divorce case out of court, including collaborative divorce and mediation.
 (Read “Divorce Mediation: Is It Right for You?”)

 While you may be able to file an Original Petition for Divorce on your own, it is highly recommended to seek the legal counsel of a skilled divorce lawyer to protect your rights and ensure a favorable outcome in your case.